m3o/m3o-go/examples/db/README.md

 	"go.m3o.com/db"
 )

-// Update a record in the database.
-Include an "id" in the record to update. func UpdateArecord() {
+// Read data from a table.
+Lookup can be by ID or via querying any field in the record. func ReadRecords() {
 	dbService := db.NewDbService(os.Getenv("M3O_API_TOKEN"))
-	rsp, err := dbService.Update(&db.UpdateRequest{
+	rsp, err := dbService.Read(&db.ReadRequest{
-		Record: map[string]interface{}{
-	"id": "1",
-	"age": 43,
-},
+		Query: "age == 43",
 Table: "example",

 	})